-Funded by the U.S. Department of Education's Office of Safe and Healthy Students (OSHS), the National Center on Safe Supportive Learning Environments is comprised of a powerful team of experts with direct experience in addressing the challenges of improving the conditions for learning at the school, district, State, and federal levels.
+Funded by the U.S. Department of Education's Office of Safe and Supportive Schools (OSSS), the National Center on Safe Supportive Learning Environments (NCSSLE) is comprised of experts with direct experience in addressing the challenges of improving school climate and the conditions for learning at the school, district, State, and federal levels.

 The Center is operated by the American Institutes for Research (AIR) in collaboration with the Center for School Mental Health; Child Trends; the Collaborative for Academic, Social, and Emotional Learning (CASEL); EMT Associates, Inc. (EMT); Futures Without Violence; Macrosys; Sanametrix; and Vision Training Associates, Inc. (VTA).

 U.S. Department of Education, Office of Safe and Healthy Students